 The Routes to Success project is focused on two specific areas:

 Find out more about these two areas and see how you can get involved in this fantastic project.

 Developing Sector Practice

-Over the next six months we will be delivering a variety of free webinars to help youth workers and those working with young people to develop their skills, practice and knowledge.
+We have delivered a variety of free webinars to help youth workers and those working with young people to develop their skills, practice and knowledge.
 The webinars cover a variety of topics, including youth violence, rural youth work, anti-racism and trauma informed practice.